-Activity to improve heart and lung function, as well as increase muscular strength.
-Heart rate, oxygen saturation, and EKG are monitored during the exercise sessions.
+Exercise: Activity to improve heart and lung function, as well as increase muscular strength.
+Heart rate, blood pressure, oxygen saturation, EKG and blood glucose are monitored during the exercise sessions.

-Informative sessions to educate patients about how to better cope with their disease, how to modify their lifestyle, and reduce risk factors for their disease.
+Education: Education is provided to patients about how to better cope with their disease, how to modify their lifestyle, and reduce risk factors for their disease.

 - Cannon Memorial Hospital, Sloop Medical Building– (828) 737-7069 Fax (828) 737-7509

 - Watauga Medical Center, Broyhill Wellness Center– (828) 268-9054 Fax (828) 268-9055